 Known as New Zealand's garden city, Christchurch is a vibrant metro area.
 Encompassing a large green belt, it is known for its wide tree lined avenues and lush gardens.
 Take the double decker hop on/hop off bus for an easy way to see the sights, or ride a historic tram across town to the renowned botanic gardens and the cardboard Transitional Cathedral.

-A half day sightseeing tour of Christchurch highlighting both the damage to the city inflicted by several large earthquakes in 2010 and 2011 and the rebuild which is currently in progress, together with the surviving beauty of the city and the historical landmarks.
-Experience the grand architecture, beautiful gardens and scenic viewpoints on a half-day city tour of Christchurch.
+A half-day sightseeing tour of Christchurch highlighting both the damage to the city inflicted by several large earthquakes in 2010 and 2011 and the rebuild which is currently in progress, together with the surviving beauty of the city and the historical landmarks.
+Experience the grand architecture, beautiful gardens, and scenic viewpoints on a half-day city tour of Christchurch.

-The tour commences in the central city of Christchurch and covers the area which was completely devastated by the Christchurch earthquakes in February 2011.
+The tour commences in the central city of Christchurch and covers the area that was completely devastated by the Christchurch earthquakes in February 2011.
 The guide will explain both the history of the city and the effects of the earthquake.
 On leaving the inner city, the tour travels to Mona Vale a historic homestead and gardens.
-Then you will travel to the Sign of the Takahe, a historic building with a lookout providing spectacular views over the city, Canterbury Plains and to the Southern Alps.
+Then you will travel to the Sign of the Takahe, a historic building with a lookout providing spectacular views over the city, Canterbury Plains, and the Southern Alps.
 The tour then travels via the Port Hills and Lyttleton Harbour by way of the Sign of the Kiwi and Governors Bay to the Port of Lyttleton.
-The tour proceeds through the Lyttleton harbour tunnel to the seaside suburb of Sumner and cave rock before returning to the central city where the tour will conclude.
+The tour proceeds through the Lyttleton harbor tunnel to the seaside suburb of Sumner and Cave Rock before returning to the central city where the tour will conclude.

 Your accommodation: Bella Vista Christchurch

 Bella Vista Motel Christchurch offers a great range of comfortable modern units with excellent facilities.
-Enjoy the convenience of being located in close proximity to the Christchurch CBD, shops, entertainment and other activities.
+Enjoy the convenience of being located in close proximity to the Christchurch CBD, shops, entertainment and other activities.A private driver will collect you from your accommodation and transfer you to the Christchurch train station in time for your train journey.

-Your early morning departure is rewarded with incredible scenery today onboard the TranzAlpine Scenic Train, considered one of the world's great train journeys.
-It travels between Christchurch and Greymouth, from one coast of New Zealand to the other.
-From your carriage you'll see the fields of the Canterbury Plains and farmland, followed by the spectacular gorges and river valleys of the Waimakariri River.
-Your train then climbs into the Southern Alps before descending through the lush beech rain forest to the West Coast town of Greymouth, a great base for visits to Punakaiki and the West Coast glaciers.
+The early morning departure is rewarded with incredible scenery today onboard the TranzAlpine Scenic Train.
+Considered one of the world's great train journeys, it travels between the East Coast, Christchurch and the West Coast, Greymouth.
+From your carriage, you'll see the fields of the Canterbury Plains and farmland, followed by the spectacular gorges and river valleys of the Waimakariri River.
+The train then climbs into the Southern Alps passing through small settlements and Arthur's Pass National Park before descending through the lush beech rain forest to the West Coast town of Greymouth, a great base for visits to Punakaiki and the West Coast glaciers.

 Feel like luxurious service, exclusive meals, inclusive drinks and priority check in and boarding?
 The Scenic Plus add-on option is for you.
 Enjoy personal service with panoramic windows, spacious carriages and comfortable seating.
 The exclusive open-air viewing carriage is available if you feel like capturing the ultimate photo or simply wish to experience the great outdoors whilst travelling through the Southern Alps.
 Your food is prepared exclusively in a kitchen carriage, with paired drinks and a paddock to plate regionally inspired food menu all your senses will be fully engaged on this journey.